|

 Post by viscount on Sept 16, 2012 0:21:34 GMT 1

 Not one of the worst black and white prints in the pile by any matter of means, but unintentionally have placed both the initial raw scan and the improved photo onto Photobucket.
 To a great extent it is the way mediocre (in some cases) prints can be made to look so much better, that encourages me to keep working away at the MAS Collection and posting them here.
 6B.
-Lightning F.3 XP737 (this is additional to the shot of XP737 which is Photo 6. in the first Lightning post above) with 226 OCU.
+Lightning F.3 XP737 (this is additional to the shot of XP737 which is Photo 6A, in the first Lightning post above) with 226 OCU.
 The original, which still has backing paper attached from it being used in MAS Flypast, measures just 5" x 2" (or more correctly 12.5 x 5 cms).
 After a little work in 'Picasa'.
 Needed to be straightened, cropped to the original print shape, contrast altered a little, slightly sharpened and a few blemishes removed eg from the sky area.
 The result looks much better than the small original.
+Also, just for the record, left a 'Photobucket' watermarked image too, the way this whole thread was lingered for 4+ years until being found and refreshed via an alternative photo host.

 |